Iogi Station

 Iogi Station (井荻駅, Iogi-eki) is a railway station on the Seibu Shinjuku Line in Suginami, Tokyo, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Iogi Station Station is served by the 47.5 km Seibu Shinjuku Line from Seibu-Shinjuku in Tokyo to Hon-Kawagoe in Saitama Prefecture.

+Station layout

+The station consists of two ground-level side platforms serving two tracks.
+A third track sits between the two tracks, allowing express trains to pass stopped local trains.

+Platforms

 History

 Iogi Station opened on 16 April 1927.
 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Iogi Station becoming "SS11".

 Passenger statistics

 In fiscal 2013, the station was the 52nd busiest on the Seibu network with an average of 19,863 passengers daily.

 The passenger figures for previous years are as shown below.